JimSeker/threads/README.md

 Android Thread and AsyncTask Examples
 ===========

-<b>aSyncTaskDemo</b> is an example using the aSyncTask class instead of threads.
+`aSyncTaskDemo` is an example using the aSyncTask class instead of threads.
 It counts from 0 to 100 (by 5).
+Note AsyncTask is depreciated in API 30+

-<b>SimpleThreadDemo</b> is the same example as aSyncTaskDemo, but uses threads and handlers.
+`SimpleThreadDemo` is the same example as aSyncTaskDemo, but uses threads and handlers.
 Basically to see the difference in complexity between the two.

-<b>SimpleThreadDemo2</b> is the same example as aSyncTaskDemo and SimpleThreadDemo, but uses the runOnUiThread method.
+`SimpleThreadDemo2` is the same example as aSyncTaskDemo and SimpleThreadDemo, but uses the runOnUiThread method.

-<b>TheadDemo</b> is example using threads in a more complex where an AsyncTask may not work as well.
+`TheadDemo` is example using threads in a more complex way, where an AsyncTask may not work.
 It draws when the uses is touching the screen.

-<b>eclipse/</b> has the examples for eclipse, no longer updated.
-Otherwise the examples are for andriod studio.
+`eclipse/` has the examples for eclipse, no longer updated.
+Otherwise the examples are for android studio.

+---

-These are example code for University of Wyoming, Cosc 4730 Mobile Programming course.
+These are example code for University of Wyoming, Cosc 4730 Mobile Programming course and cosc 4735 Advance Mobile Programing course.
 All examples are for Android.